XingxiangLi/Feature-Screening-with-CRU/README.md

 ## Runtime

-The runtime of "CRU_ReplicationCode_Full.r" / "CRU_ReplicationCode_ShortRunTime.r" to exactly/roughly
+The runtime of "CRU_ReplicationCode_Full.r"/"CRU_ReplicationCode_ShortRunTime.r" to exactly/roughly
 reproduce each figure/table in the paper is given below.
 The results are obtained on a Windows computer with 3.2 GHz CPUs and 32 GB memory